mavlink/mavlink-devguide/en/services/component_information.md

 The component will respond with `COMPONENT_METADATA.uri` containing a valid URI if the protocol is supported.
 If the protocol is not supported the component will ACK that the message with `MAV_RESULT_UNSUPPORTED`, `MAV_RESULT_DENIED` or `MAV_RESULT_FAILED`, or return a `null` value in `uri`.

+> [!NOTE]
-> **Note** A component that supports this service must return a general metadata file URI _that is hosted on the vehicle_ (accessed using MAVLink FTP).
+> A component that supports this service must return a general metadata file URI _that is hosted on the vehicle_ (accessed using MAVLink FTP).

 ### Get MetaData